Company

 RE100

-In 2019, Macquarie joined RE100 with a commitment to source 100% electricity across our global offices and data centres by 2025.
+In 2019, Macquarie joined RE100 with a commitment to source 100% of electricity from renewable sources across our global offices and data centres by 2025.

 CDP